Featured Work: Non-Credit and Credit Alignment Lab (NCAL): Building More Unified Community Colleges

-To achieve these objectives, the participating systems, districts, and colleges will have meaningful spaces to learn and receive support from their peers and national experts.
-As part of this initiative, community colleges will collectively diagnose current efforts underway to align programs, set a vision, build the case among college constituencies, and receive accountability from their peers to implement.
-ACCT and ESG will provide extensive technical assistance to support colleges throughout the initiative, which includes:
+To achieve these objectives, the participating systems, districts, and colleges had access to meaningful spaces to learn and receive support from their peers and national experts.
+As part of this initiative, community colleges collectively diagnosed current efforts underway to align programs, set a vision, build the case among college constituencies, and receive accountability from their peers to implement.
+ACCT and ESG provided extensive technical assistance to support colleges throughout the initiative, which included:

 - Self-assessment survey distribution and analysis;

 - Presentations on best practice examples from leading institutions;